-African braids are one of the famous things about Africa.
-The African women are to be really proud of being fortunate with such textured hair as it is robust from the beginning to the end.
-If you do not have the Afro hair, your braiding might not look as cool as the African braids.
+African braids are one of the crucial things about Africa.
+The African women are proud of being fortunate with such textured hair as it is robust from the beginning to the end.
+If you do not have the Afro hair, your braiding might not look as fresh as the African braids.

-There are plenty of ideas inside African braids and they are all unique and cool in their own ways.
-Afro braids are quite unique because the women started off with long term protective hair through the use of extensions as they had unique texture and really hard to take care of it.
+There are plenty of ideas inside African braids that are all unique and cool in their ways.
+Afro braids are individual because the women started with long term protective hair using extensions as they had a unique texture and hard to take care of it.

-Though it started off as necessity but African women began creating revolution with braids making it popular world wide.
+Though it started as a necessity, African women began creating a revolution with braids making it famous worldwide.
 This article is all about African braids.
-You will find out the origin of it, different types of Afro braids, different looks possible with it, and everything else that you need to know.
+You will find out its origin, different types of Afro braids, different looks possible with it, and everything else that you need to know.

-After all, one has to know about the African braids as it lead the hairdo list over all.
+After all, one has to know about the African braids as it leads the hairdo list overall.
 Therefore, this article solves the curiosity and quenches the thirst about Afro braids.

 Go through the entire article and make yourself enlighten about the African braids!

 Without a doubt, braids originated from Africa.
 It is because one can visualize how African people or people in the Black community have this bonding experience among each other with braiding.
 This tradition started with African mothers, sisters, and cousins.
 Braiding is not a solo task.
 It requires helping hands and a lot of time.
 It brings affection, care, love, and some pain, but the end is worth it.